SaaSFort

 • Due diligence documentation — Create an auditable record of vendor security posture

 For SaaS vendors selling into financial services, healthcare, or Fortune 500 companies, receiving a SIG is not a question of “if” but “when.”
+If you are new to security questionnaires, the SIG is among the most structured and demanding formats you will encounter.

 SIG Core vs SIG Lite: Which One Will You Receive?